LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 end
 {% endhighlight %}

-Next is the implementation of classifier-free guidance through equation $\ref{eq:classifier-free-guidance}$.
+Next is the implementation of classifier-free guidance with equation $\ref{eq:classifier-free-guidance}$.
-This code calculates both the conditioned noise and the unconditioned noise at the same time.
+This code calculates the conditioned noise and the unconditioned noise at the same time.
 {% highlight julia %}
 function classifier_free_guidance(
     diffusion::GaussianDiffusion,